 The degree of protection provided and the extent of enforceability of non-disclosure contracts, however, are driven by the care and skill applied in drafting such contracts.
 Because of their potentially critical importance, non-disclosure contracts require special attention in this regard.
 A properly drafted non-disclosure contract concluded at the commencement of employment can be used to prove that: an employee was aware of the obligation of confidentiality; that the disputed information was secret and the property of the employer; and the employee was so informed from the commencement of the employment relationship.
 Another reason for concluding non-disclosure contracts with employees is that confidential information which does not rise to the level of a trade secret can be protected by written contract even after the termination of the employment relationship.

-The Firm can provide a full spectrum of commercial contracts services to
+can provide a full spectrum of commercial contracts services to

 our clients with focuses on corporate, intellectual property and